Line that brings light.

 Latest Updates

-The ‘line that brings light’ connects Wunnumin Lake First Nation to the provincial power grid
+The ‘line that brings light’ connects two more First Nations to the provincial power grid

 Read this →

-The ‘line that brings light’ connects Kasabonika Lake First Nation to the provincial power grid.
+The ‘line that brings light’ connects Deer Lake First Nation to the provincial power grid

 Read this →

-The ‘line that brings light’ connects Wawakapewin First Nation to the provincial power grid.
+The ‘line that brings light’ connects Sachigo Lake First Nation to the provincial power grid

 Read this →